oprypin/crsfml/docs/api/audio.md

 ## SF::Music#loop_points=(time_points)

-Sets the beginning and end of the sound's looping sequence using `SF::Time`
+Sets the beginning and duration of the sound's looping sequence using `SF::Time`

-Loop points allow one to specify a pair of positions such that, when the music is enabled for looping, it will seamlessly seek to the beginning whenever it encounters the end.
+loop_points=() allows for specifying the beginning offset and the duration of the loop such that, when the music is enabled for looping, it will seamlessly seek to the beginning whenever it encounters the end of the duration.
 Valid ranges for time_points.offset and time_points.length are [0, Dur) and (0, Dur-offset] respectively, where Dur is the value returned by `duration()`.
 Note that the EOF "loop point" from the end to the beginning of the stream is still honored, in case the caller seeks to a point after the end of the loop range.
 This function can be